MohamedDabo/Data-Analysis---Titanic/README.md

-# Learning Python for Data Analysis - Titanic Project
+# Portfolio - Titanic Project
 This project is part of the "Learning Python for Data Analysis" course I enrolled in.

 The purpose of this project was to answer the following 4 questions: